 Percussio

 Percussio is simply a Latin word that is one of the several roots from which the English word percussion is derived.
 On this page, I intend to put info about any potential personal projects outside of my lessons.
 There may be videos, or music transcripts.
-Also anything I learn on the way regarding sourceing, purchasing and accessible ways of playing the drums, as the internet is often a highly unreliable source of information for this; and it is rare if not unlikely that a totally blind person has done this before.
+Also anything I learn on the way regarding sourceing, purchasing and accessible ways of playing the drums, as the internet can be a bit of an unreliable source of information for this sometimes; and it is rare if not unlikely that a totally blind person has done this before.

 Projects may also be found on Youtube.